Skip to content

 Should You Do This?

-If you're a developer or IT professional, yes, without hesitation.
+If you’re a developer or IT professional, yes.
 The learning alone is worth it.
-You'll understand Docker, networking, Linux administration, API design, and system architecture at a level that no tutorial can teach.
+You’ll understand Docker, networking, Linux administration, API design and system architecture at a level no tutorial can teach.

-If you're not technical, it's still possible.
-Tools like TrueNAS, CasaOS, and Umbrel make it increasingly approachable.
-Start with one service (Paperless-ngx or Vaultwarden are great entry points) and grow from there.
+If you’re not technical, it’s still possible.
+TrueNAS, CasaOS and Umbrel make it easier.
+Start with one service — Paperless-ngx or Vaultwarden are good entry points — and grow from there.